This post may contain affiliate links. Read my full disclosure policy.

 Table of Contents

-One of the many things we love about this Chicken Adobo is that it makes excellent leftovers, even eaten cold; very convenient to tuck into wraps, or add to salads or sandwiches.
+- Great for Meal Prep!
+One of the many things we love about this Chicken Adobo is that it makes excellent leftovers, even eaten cold; very convenient to tuck into wraps, tacos, rice bowls or add to salads or sandwiches.

 Ingredient Notes

 - Chicken thighs– Thighs are the way to go in this dish.
 We use skinless and boneless for ease.
 As they simmer in the marinade, they just get more tender and juicy.
-You could cook bone-in legs and thighs.
+You can use bone-in drumsticks and skin-on, bone-in chicken thighs.
+Yes, you can use chicken breast in a pinch, just be careful to not overcook.

 - Vinegar– white vinegar, white wine vinegar, rice wine vinegar and apple cider vinegar all work.
 The flavor may slightly differ but not in a major way.